eclipse-che4z/che-che4z-explorer-for-endevor/README.md

 ### Add an Element

 You can upload a new element to your inventory location.
+Also, you can assign a processor group to your element in the process of uploading the element.
 The uploaded element appears under the selected type in the tree.

 1. Hover over an inventory location in the tree.